 Read More

-At some point in your nursing career you may be asked to act as an expert witness in a legal proceeding.
-In this issue of infoLAW, common queries about being an expert witness and suggestions about how to prepare for this role are reviewed.
+At some point in your nursing career, you may be asked to act as an expert witness in a legal proceeding.
+This can provide a unique opportunity to interact with the legal system.
+In this infoLAW, we unpack what it means to be a nurse expert witness.
 What is an expert witness?
-An expert witness is someone who,…
+An expert witness…

 Read More